AntoineMajor/FuzzPedal/README.md

 ##
 The capacitor C1 is responsible for the high-pass filter.
 It will block low frequency (bass) signals.
 THe formula for the critical frequency is fc=1/(2*π*R*C)
+For the positive swing, the input impedance is high and the bass frequencies will be cut according to the transistor current gain value.
+A higher C1 value will also cut less frequencies.
+The low impedance of the negative swing is dependant on the diode and has a higher frequency pass filter.

+Another high-pass filter using C2 blocks low frequencies or DC signals from exiting the pedal.
+We can calculate this one using the same formula.
+R equals the potentiometer value (Rpot) and C2 is the capacitor.
+For example, at maximum Rpot value of 100kΩ and 100nF capacitor value, the frequency cut will be at 16Hz.

+Volume control is done with a simple controllable voltage divider with the potentiometer.
+Vo = Vin * Rground/(Rpot + Rground).

+#1.4 Testing using the breadboard